denniswong12/mars-rover-challenge/README.md

 - Get vehicle movement instructions from user via console input.
 - Display coordinates and facing of all vehicles on console.

+Interface - IPlateau
-Class - Plateau:
+Base Class - Plateau
-- Instantiate the plateau object.
-- Check the given coordinates is free of obstacle or not.
-- Check the given coordinates is out of the boundary of the plateau or not.
+Subclasses - RectanglePlateau, TrianglePlateau:
 - Return the size of the Plateau to the caller.
 - Add obstacle/vehicle on the plateau.
 - Remove obstacle/vehicle from the plateau.
+- Instantiate the plateau object according to which type to use.
+- Check the given coordinates is free of obstacle or not.
+- Check the given coordinates is out of the boundary of the plateau or not.

 Interface - IVehicle
 Base Class - Vehicle